How To Change FreeSync Range Using CRU

 That’s it!

-You can repeat the process when you want to change the VRR range again.
+You can repeat the process whenever you want to change the VRR range again.

 Keep in mind that you won’t be able to increase the range on some monitors, similar to how overclocking works.